HackerSpace-PESU/hackerspace.pes.edu/README.md

     ```
 4. Start webserver
     - `pipenv run start`
-    - Note: make sure you migrate if you want to work with the database `python manage.py migrate`
+    - Note: make sure you migrate if you want to work with the database `pipenv run migrate`